estuary/flow/site/docs/concepts/materialization.md

 They connect to an external destination system, or **endpoint**, and bind one or more Flow collections to resources at the endpoint, such as database tables.

-As data is added to the bound collections, the materialization continuously pushes it to the destination resources, where it is reflected with very low latency.
+As documents added to the bound collections, the materialization continuously pushes it to the destination resources, where it is reflected with very low latency.
+Materializations can process [documents](./collections.md#documents) up to 16 MB in size.

 Materializations are the conceptual inverse of [captures](captures.md).